thejohncotton/savvy-course-materials/Wk1Mod1.md

 #### EXERCISE 5

 1. Now it's time to format haiku.txt with Markdown!
-Create a new file called `haiku.md` (HINT: `touch haiku.md`)
+Let's `mv` `haiku.txt` to a new file called `haiku.md` with the command `mv haiku.txt haiku.md`
 2. Create a title for your haiku and format it as a header with `#`
 3. Italicize the first two lines with `* *`.
 4. Italicize and bold the last line with `*** ***`.